 - To seek advice and support if needed.
 Some people have been very helpful (hopefully they will know who they are, and who they are not).

-- To recognise when people are trying to undermine me, because my own development matters.
+- To recognise when people are trying to undermine me.